vhborges/docker_linux_build/README.md

 ## Later usages

-If you want to rebuild Telegram Desktop on your builted Docker image, first delete or rename any container named "tdesktop-linux" on your system:
+If you want to rebuild Telegram Desktop on your existing Docker image, first delete or rename any container named "tdesktop-linux" on your system:

 ```
 docker rm tdesktop-linux